idnow/de.idnow.android/README.md

     //For eID with Governikus
     implementation ("com.governikus:ausweisapp:2.4.1")

-    //For eiD with Authada (ask for maven credentials) implementation group: 'de.authada.library', name: 'aal', version: '4.24.4'
+    //For eID with Authada (ask for maven credentials) implementation group: 'de.authada.library', name: 'aal', version: '4.24.4'

 }